Christmas. Or the Mass of Christ, as it was originally called. Jesus’ disciples knew nothing about it. Neither did the Patristic Fathers.

 The winning exhibit was a card with Santa Claus hanging on a cross.
 It symbolized the commercialism of Christmas.
 Where does God fit into this crass secularism?

 It’s time to wake up to the realities of Christmas.
 Guizot was a great French painter.
 One of his remarkable paintings depicts the shepherd scene.
 The lower left shows several shepherds gazing up into the sky.
 Dimly portrayed-in the upper right- are several angels, singing.
 It is so real one can almost hear them.

 “Glory to God and peace on earth.”
 BUT, surrounding the shepherds, fast asleep, are several sheep dogs.
 They don’t see or hear the angels.
 The depiction should be obvious.

 Emmanuel is the real message.
 “God with (in) us.

 A few years ago I was Protestant Chaplain on the Ship Hope in Tunis, Tunisia.
 Upon arriving there I was asked to preach each week at the Anglican Church-the only Christian Church in Tunisia.
 Their priest had become ill and went back to England.

 On Christmas Eve I participated in three services: at the church, on the ship and with the Catholic priest at the Midnight Mass.

 I ended my sermon at the Anglican Church by telling the story of Handel’s great oratorio, The Messiah.
 Written in 21 days, it was sung for the first time in 1741.
-The British king was present at the presentation.
+The British king, George II was present at the presentation.
 I reminded them that at the singing of the Hallelujah Chorus, the king stood and the entire audience did the same.
+To my complete surprise the audience to whom I shared the chorus, AROSE as I repeated the words to the Hallelujah Chorus.
 This practice continues to this day.